Óscar Alberto Pérez: Aftermath

 His killing was met with outrage from the opposition and accusations of extrajudicial killing.
 The hashtag "#Oscarperezheroedelpueblo" became a worldwide trending topic on Twitter, with many people regarding Pérez as a hero.
 The Miami Herald stated that information surrounding the death of Pérez and his followers acknowledged the "widespread speculation that the rebels were victims of extrajudicial executions" and that their sources "illustrate a chain of events different from that provided" by the Venezuelan government.

 Venezuelan president Nicolás Maduro applauded the operation, describing it as being an "order fulfilled" and said that "every group that is armed and financed to bring terrorism will suffer the same fate".
-Some leading opposition figures including Maria Corina Machado, Antonio Ledezma and Luisa Ortega Díaz condemned his killing.
+Luisa Ortega Díaz and leading opposition figures, including Maria Corina Machado and Antonio Ledezma, condemned his killing.

 US Senator Marco Rubio (R) condemned the operation against former policeman Óscar Pérez and his rebel team.
 According to Rubio: "Venezuela has a Constitution with which it must comply, obviously covering up these events, it seems that these individuals were going to surrender (...)
 They have killed someone who was willing to surrender peacefully after a confrontation."
 The former US Ambassador to Venezuela Otto Reich also regretted the fact and indicated that the current situation in Venezuela is very similar to that of Cuba, for him, "The government of Cuba handled the repression in Venezuela, tried to also manage the economy, but that's like a blind man trying to guide another blind man. (...)
 And now what they are doing is helping the Maduro government to kill the Venezuelans."